krame505/bs-generics-demo/README.md

 ## Running on an FPGA
-The design can also be run in hardware on an Arty A7 FPGA board.
+The design can also be synthesized to run in hardware on an Arty A7 FPGA board, using the F4PGA toolchain.
 1. [Install F4PGA and OpenFPGALoader](https://f4pga.readthedocs.io/en/latest/getting-started.html#toolchain-installation).
 2. Run `make bitstream` to synthesize the design into a bitstream.
 3. Run `make download` to program the device.
 A serial device corresponding to the FPGA board should appear, e.g. `/dev/ttyUSB1`